Linuxfabrik/lfops/CONTRIBUTING.md

     * `ansible.builtin.template` over `ansible.builtin.copy`, `ansible.builtin.lineinfile` or `ansible.builtin.blockinfile`.
 Templating the whole file leads to more consistent, deterministic, and expected results.
 * Do not use `state: 'latest'` for the `ansible.builtin.package` module as this is not idempotent.
 Always use `state: 'present'`.
 * Always use `delegate_to: 'localhost'` instead of `local_action`.
 * Always set `become: false` on every task delegated to localhost.
-When a play sets `become: true` at the play level (the typical case), it propagates to delegated tasks too and tries to escalate via sudo on the Ansible controller.
+When a play sets `become: true` at the play level (not typical for lfops, but useful if others import our roles in their playbooks), it propagates to delegated tasks too and tries to escalate via sudo on the Ansible controller.
 On a controller without passwordless sudo this fails with `sudo: a password is required`, even though the delegated task only writes to `/tmp` or hits a remote API and does not need root locally.
 Example:

     ```yaml
     - name: 'curl --output /tmp/ansible.example.tar.gz https://example.com/releases/example.tar.gz'